cmohge1/lrbs-digital-editing-intro-2019/day1.md

   - a main header (for the title), and italicise it;
   - a secondary header (for the author);
-  - a hyperlink from the author's name to a web page (say, Poetry Foundation) with his biography;
+  - a hyperlink from the author's name to a web page (say, Poetry Foundation or Wikipedia) with his biography;
+  -  consider what information would be useful to the reader;
-  - create a contextual footnote for one of the lines (possibly the "Source"?).
+  - create a contextual note for one of the lines (possibly the "Source"?), or write a contextual headnote.

-- Once your markdown document is complete, explore the preview and export options (Preview As, Export As).
+Once your markdown document is complete, explore the preview and export options (Preview As, Export As).
 Your document will now be available in as many file formats as are available.
 You can navigate to the file yourself and open it in your browser.

+Finally, right click on your HTML file, and click "Inspect."
+Have a look at the way your Markdown was rendered into HTML and CSS.

-How do you get from markdown to xml?
-Two good options are [Pandoc](https://pandoc.org/) and [OxGarage](http://www.tei-c.org/oxgarage/).
+**How do you get from markdown to xml?** Two good options are [Pandoc](https://pandoc.org/) and [OxGarage](http://www.tei-c.org/oxgarage/).
 I prefer using Pandoc for my transformations (my favourite probably being the markdown > PDF transformation).
 OxGarage is also good, and a little bit simpler to use: it can convert several types of documents into TEI-XML.

 The other option is to open a new TEI-XML document in oXygen or your preferred text editor and simply copy-and-paste the body of the html file into the <body> element of the xml file.

 ### Brief Introduction to XML

 [Access the XML slides here.](https://christopherohge.com/XML-intro_LRBS.pdf)

+#### Exercise

+Apply XML tags to the Tennyson poem.
+Think about description: what kinds of information *about* the text would you like to tag?

 #### Proceed to [Day 2](day2.md)